Privacy & Cookies

 We may share your information with our external service providers to allow them to provide services to us (such as ticket sales or sending newsletters).
 In such cases, we conclude agreements to ensure optimum security and confidentiality.

 In some cases, we may provide your name, address, postal code, town/city, telephone number, email address, performance date and/or the number of tickets sold to the co-organiser of a specific event for which you have purchased tickets.
+We have an agreement with the following partners: Amsterdam Sinfonietta, AVROTROS, BNNVARA, Fiesta Macumba, Grote Prijs van Nederland and Nationale Koren.
 The co-organiser may contact you in order to (i) provide you with updates regarding the event or inform you of special offers, or to (ii) perform data analyses and customer satisfaction surveys.
 In such cases, we conclude agreements with the relevant partners to ensure optimum security and confidentiality.
 If you object to any of the above, there are various options available (see: What are my rights?).

 How are my personal data kept secure?